Anyone know anything about the accident or fire at Grand Army Plaza tonight?

-Photos: NYC Firewire, GothamistFor better or worse, the change on Nostrand is going to make the change on Franklin look minor.
+Photos: NYC Firewire, GothamistThe change on Nostrand will make the one on Franklin look minor

-Street shrine at site of shooting:For better or worse, the change on Nostrand is going to make the change on Franklin look minor.
+Street shrine at site of shooting:The change on Nostrand will make the one on Franklin look minor

 The councilman is Hakeem Jeffries, not Charles Barron.